 Resume photo tips from a professional photographer

-If you're already familiar with how to write a resume and you know you're going to opt-in for a picture in your resume.
-Our in-house professional photographer Noel Rojo has six tips that will help guide you in taking the perfect resume picture.
+If you're already familiar with how to write a resume and you know you're going to add a picture in your resume, our in-house professional photographer Noel Rojo has seven tips that will help guide you in taking the perfect resume picture.

-- Wear the proper attire: You want to make sure you wear clothes with solid and contrasting colors, especially because your resume might be converted to black and white and colors such as pastels might look washed out.
-Avoid anything with logos or distracting patterns.
+- Wear a professional outfit.
+You want to make sure you wear clothes with solid and contrasting colors, especially because your resume might be converted to B&W. Avoid anything with logos or distracting patterns.

-- Choose the right background: When taking a resume head shot, a plain neutral background is usually the way to go.
-You want to choose a place that is devoid of clutter and that will not distract from the main subject matter — you.
+- Choose the right background.
+When taking a resume head shot, a plain neutral and uncluttered background is usually the way to go.
+You want to choose a place that won't distract from the main subject matter — you.

-- Avoid candid and or low quality images: Like your resume, your picture should be properly curated.
+- Avoid candid and low-quality images.
+Like your resume, your picture should be properly curated.

-- Get the lighting right: If you have the option, the best way to take the photo is under natural light.
+- Get the lighting right.
+If you have the option, the best way to take the photo is under natural light.
 Artificial lighting can work as well, just make sure you get the lighting even throughout your face to avoid hard contrasts.
-As for flash, unless you really know what you’re doing, I would suggest to refrain from using it, as it’s easy to get an unnatural look.

-Regarding how to paste your picture on a resume, it’s ideal to place it in the upper corners, as it leaves plenty of room to include your contact information and profile.
+Regarding how to paste your picture on a resume, it’s ideal to place it in the upper left or right corner, as it leaves plenty of room to include your contact information and profile.
 Some modern resumes also place the picture in the center.

-When choosing where to place your resume head shot, just keep in mind that it should be placed in the top third of your resume.
-Including it anywhere else might get your resume rejected by the ATS.
+When choosing where to place your resume picture, just keep in mind that you should place it in the top third of your resume.
+That's what our eyes prefer and what feels the most natural.